CESNET/Nemea-Modules/luamodule/README.md

 - `ur_add`  - Adds new field to output record.
 - `ur_del`  - Deletes field from output record.
 - `ur_type` - Gets type of unirec field.
+- `ur_id`   - Gets ID of specified unirec field.
 - `ur_ip`   - Constructs IP address object (string capable of using mask operator '/')
 - `ur_ip4`  - Check if IP address object is of version 4.
 - `ur_ip6`  - Check if IP address object is of version 6.

+Module has one input and one output interface.
+Input template and record can be read only and output template and record are write only.

 Record number is saved in `_REC_COUNT` global variable.

 ### ur\_get
 Arguments and return values:
 - `ur_get()`                     - Return table with all fields with field name as key and value as unirec field specific value.
 - `ur_get(name1[,name2, ...])`   - Return unirec field specific value for each argument or nil if field does not exists.
-Accept string arguments
+Accept string arguments or number (ID).

 Example:
 ```